Todd Zywicki: Memberships and affiliations

 Zywicki is a member of the board of directors of the Bill of Rights Institute, and the governing board of the Financial Services Research Program at The George Washington University School of Business.
 He is chair of the academic advisory council of the Bill of Rights Institute, the McCormick Tribune Freedom Museum in Chicago as well as the forthcoming film, "We The People in IMAX".
 He serves on the advisory council for the Financial Services Research Program at The George Washington University School of Business, the executive committee for the Federalist Society's Financial Institutions and E-Commerce Practice Group, the advisory council of the Competitive Enterprise Institute, the Program Advisory Board of the Foundation for Research on Economics and the Environment, and the Board of Visitors of Ralston College.

 Zywicki is also a senior fellow of the James Buchanan Center for Political Economy Program on Philosophy, Politics, and Economics at George Mason University, a senior fellow of the Goldwater Institute, a senior scholar of the Mercatus Center at George Mason University, and a fellow of the International Centre for Economic Research in Turin, Italy.
 During the Fall 2008 Semester, Professor Zywicki was the Searle Fellow of the George Mason University School of Law and was a 2008–09 W. Glenn Campbell and Rita Ricardo-Campbell National Fellow and the Arch W. Shaw National Fellow at the Hoover Institution on War, Revolution and Peace at Stanford University.
 He has lectured and consulted with government officials around the world, including Iceland, Italy, Japan, and Guatemala.
 In 2006, Zywicki was a member of the United States Department of Justice Study Group on "Identifying Fraud, Abuse and Errors in the United States Bankruptcy System".
 He was on the Board of Trustees of Dartmouth College from 2005 to 2009.
-Zywicki is a trustee of Yorktown University, a conservative for-profit Internet-based university.
+Zywicki was a trustee of Yorktown University, a defunct conservative for-profit online university.